-8.1.7 Status Register Protect (SRP)
+8.1.7 Status Register Protect (SRP0)

-The Status Register Protect bits (SRP) are non-volatile read/write bits in the status register (S7).
-The SRP bits control the method of write protection: software protection.
+The Status Register Protect (SRP1 and SRP0) bits are non-volatile Read/Write bits in the status register.
+The SRP bits control the method of write protection: software protection, hardware protection, power supply lock-down or one time programmable protection.

-SRP /WP Status Protection Description 0 Х Software Protection /WP pin has no control.
+SRP1 SRP0 /WP Status Protection Description 0 0 X Software Protection /WP pin has no control.
 The Status register can be written to after a Write Enable instruction, WEL=1.
-[Factory Default] 1 0 Hardware Protected When /WP pinis low the Status Register can not be written to.
-1 Hardware Unprotected When /WP pin is high the instruction, WEL=1.
-When /WP pin is high the Status register can be written to after a Write Enable instruction, WEL=1.
+[Factory Default] 0 1 0 Hardware Protected When /WP pinis low the Status Register can not be written to.
+0 1 1 Hardware Unprotected When /WP pin is high the Status register can be written to after a Write Enable instruction, WEL=1.